ibragimoveldor/Simple-Image-Retrieval-in-Pytorch/readme.md

-In this repository Image retrieval is applied
+In this repository Image retrieval is implemented using Pytorch.

+### Pre-requisites
+In order to run the code you will need:

+    ..* Python3
+    ..* Pytorch (0.4>)
+    ..*